 And something to drink

 Sample a bit of real local flavour at Sugar Loaf Vineyard, set on the lower slopes of the Sugar Loaf mountain overlooking the town.
 Drop in for a tasting of some award-winning Welsh wines, take a tour of the vineyards and enjoy the views over the Usk Valley.
-There’s also an onsite café and shop, plus self-catering holiday cottages if you feel like staying a bit longer.
+There’s also an onsite café and shop.

 If there's one thing market towns are good for, it's browsing independent shops and market stalls.
 There are a number of weekly markets in the Victorian Market Hall, selling everything from locally produced food and drink to antiques and bric-a-brac.
 You’ll also find a great selection of independent shops like Broadleaf Books, a second-hand book store packed with fascinating volumes, Mockingbird, full of one-of-a-kind gifts, cards and jewellery and Cuddle and Cwtch, selling stylish clothing for kids and babies.

 Make the most of the countryside with a visit to Goytre Wharf and Canal Visitor Centre.
 It’s a great starting point for walks and bike rides along the Monmouthshire & Brecon Canal and through the fields and woodlands that surround it.
 Or you can hire a canoe or canal boat to travel on the water.
 There’s also a cosy café for post exploration refreshments.